YiqiaoGLA/more_detailed_jobs/README.md

-# GLAE_markdown
+# More Detailed Jobs
-This is a template project folder to be used when creating a new markdown project.
+R project folder which processes data from BRES in SRS to produce the More Detailed Jobs (MDJ) output published on the Datastore